Pricing

 The dual-signal advantage

-The strongest position in 2026 is not choosing between mentions and backlinks.
-It is building both systematically.
+The strongest position in 2026 isn’t choosing between mentions and backlinks. it’s building both systematically.

 This is the compounding effect: mentions feed AI visibility, backlinks feed organic rankings, and both reinforce the entity authority that makes your brand discoverable everywhere buyers search.